 The Service Producer(s) represent the MnS producer(s) of the management services specified in TS 28.532 [253] which are used for Network Slicing Management.

 Details on the interfaces and functions can be found in TS 32.240 [1] for the general architecture components.
 Ga is described in clause 5.2.4 and Bnsm in clause 5.2.5 of the present document, and Nchf is described in TS 32.290 [50].

-Editor's Note: the relationship between the eCTF and CSIF as well as naming are ffs
+Editor's Note: CSIF naming are ffs

 5 Network Slice Management charging principles and scenarios